the Transport Users Committee meeting eventually got going with me and my

 her foot in it.
 She said that “for the first time ever with these meetings we

 have a member of the public present” and went on to say “is there anyone sitting

 around the table who objects to having their picture taken”.
 Fortunately for

 councillor Clark none did or we could have been heading for a repeat of the

 Nicholas Dowling Cheryl Bacon affair now being considered by the Crown

 Prosecution Service.
-For the record the photos you see here are all I could be
+For the record the photos you see here are all I could be bothered to take.

 After the inauspicious start things went moderately well in a rambling sort of way.
 I found myself wondering what the point of the meetings was.
 Six councillors (two said nothing) supposedly grilling the police about transport related matters, a man from Southeastern Railway, another from Network Rail, a lady from London Buses and a man who may have been from the fire service.
 With no agendas provided I did not know who was invited, but the man had LFB embroidered on his jumper.
 What does a handful of councillors do with the information gained?
 Very little of it was new to me.